Board of Directors

 Ron’s pastimes include historical research/writing, wood and metal working, and (of necessity) old house maintenance and repair.
 He claims no artistic skills whatsoever.

 Linda Carter Lefko, Independent Wall Decoration Researcher

 Linda is a professional historic artist acknowledged in the industry as one of the most recognized artisans for historic reproduction and restoration work.
 Linda continues to do private commissions, as well as lectures and research articles on various historic arts for several different publications.
 She has co-authored two books, The Art of Theorem Painting, CCI 2008; and Folk Art Murals of the Rufus Porter School Viking, 2011.
 She served as an Advisor for the Rufus Porter Museum or many years and is currently an Advisor for the Historical Society of Early American Decoration.
-She has taught historic American decoration for over 35 years, and is actively lecturing and doing commission work in the historic arts, as well as serving as President and one of the founders of the Center for Painted Wall Preservation Inc.
+She has taught historic American decoration for over 35 years, and is actively lecturing and doing commission work in the historic arts.
+Linda is the past President and one of the founders of the CPWP.

 David Ottinger, Architectural Salvage Contractor & Dealer Conservation of Historic Buildings

 Approaching salvage and demolition as the last resort